dhutapratama/docs/eloquent-resources.md

 > **Note**
 > This is a high-level overview of resources and resource collections.
 You are highly encouraged to read the other sections of this documentation to gain a deeper understanding of the customization and power offered to you by resources.

-Before diving into all of the options available to you when writing resources, let's first take a high-level look at how resources are used within Laravel.
+Before diving into all of the options available to you when writing resources, let's first take a high-level look at how resources are used within Lets.
 A resource class represents a single model that needs to be transformed into a JSON structure.
 For example, here is a simple `UserResource` resource class:

     <?php